-Nominating Committee.-It is not the practice in our churches to elect officers by nominating them from the floor or by ballot.
-It is the rule that a nominating committee be appointed to give careful study to the needs of the church, and to make careful inquiry into the fitness of members to serve in the different offices.
-This committee should be appointed not later than the first Sabbath in December.
-The minister or pastor in charge of the church, or in the absence of a minister, the church elder, should bring the matter to the attention of the church, and determine how the church desires the committee to be appointed.
+Nominating Committee.-It is the rule that a nominating committee be appointed to give careful study to the needs of the church, and to make careful inquiry into the fitness of members to serve in the different offices.
+This committee should be appointed as early as possible in the closing quarter of the year, so that the church election may be held not later than the second Sabbath in December.
+The minister or pastor in charge of the church, or in the absence of a minister, the church elder, should bring the matter to the attention of the church, with the understanding that the church itself shall determine how the nominating committee is to be chosen.